Chatanga/Girinoscope/doc/snap_workaround.md

 This confined version of Girinoscope has trouble accessing the serial ports.
 It is not yet clear to me what should I do and what is supported at this time.
-There are 2 workarounds which could be applied to fix the issue:
+There are however 2 workarounds which could be applied to fix this issue:

 ## 1) Quick and dirty